-Note-taking, on the other hand, requires your active engagement with the text, so that you will understand more of what you are reading; it also gives you a record of the most important points the passage makes, which will come in handy when you’re answering questions.
+Note-taking, on the other hand, requires active engagement with the text, so that you will understand more of what you are reading; it also gives you a record of the most important points the passage makes, which will come in handy when you’re answering questions.

 Our short-term memories are extremely taxed during the SAT, and can only hold a little bit of information at a time.
-If you have notes, you don’t have to worry about this.
+If you have taken notes, then you don’t have to worry about this.
 After all, as the Chinese say, “The faintest ink is better than the best memory.”

 Read Two Lines Above & Two Lines Below Lines Cited In Questions

 For the context vocabulary and other line-specific questions, don’t just read the lines that are cited when you are answering the question.
 Make sure you read two lines above and two below the citation, as well.

 Doing this will give you the proper context for whatever you’ve read when you answer the associated question.
 You need to know the full context in which a word is used, or point is made, in order to understand its significance.
 The cited lines alone usually don’t give you the full context.

 For more test strategy, college admissions, and scholarship application tips sign up for our FREE class happening right now!